How to customize signature appearance with gradient in Java

 options.setHeight(60); // Smaller than default 80

-// Simple two-color gradient (fastest)
+// Simple horizontal gradient (fastest)

 LinearGradientBrush brush = new LinearGradientBrush(